 It’s also connected to Paseo de los Tristes, another picturesque street in the city that offers incredible views of the Alhambra.

-For pure magic, I highly recommend walking alongside Paseo de los Tristes at night to witness the Alhambra when it’s illuminated.
+For pure magic, I highly recommend walking alongside Paseo de los Tristes at sunset and then at night to witness the Alhambra when it’s illuminated.

 5. Alcaiceria Bazaar